kohlhofer/Crossings/chapters/chapter-05.md

 Eli is ahead, hands in her pockets, shoulders hunched against the wind.
 She moves with purpose, her steps quick on the broken porch boards.
 She glances back once, waits at the door.
 He follows, not thinking, just moving out of the cold.

 Inside, the air is thick with sweat and cheap spirits.
 The smell hits him first—stale beer, unwashed bodies, smoke from cigarettes rolled too thin.
-The floorboards creak under his weight, sticky with spilled drinks.
+Floorboards creak under his weight, sticky with spilled drinks.
 A single bulb hangs from the ceiling, casting harsh shadows that make faces hard to read.

-Lila sits in the corner, faded dress hanging loose on her thin frame, suitcase at her feet, humming to herself.
+In the corner, Lila sits with faded dress hanging loose on her thin frame, suitcase at her feet, humming to herself.
 Her hair is unwashed, her eyes unfocused.
 The suitcase is old, its leather cracked, its brass fittings tarnished.
 She rocks slightly as she hums.

-Amos hunched at the bar, muttering, eyes on the floor.
+Hunched at the bar, Amos mutters with eyes on the floor.
 His clothes are stained, his beard unkempt.
 His fingers wrap around a mug, knuckles white with the effort of holding on.
 He speaks to no one, his words lost in the noise of the room.

-Harlan asleep behind the counter, roused only when someone calls his name.
+Behind the counter, Harlan sleeps, roused only when someone calls his name.
 The proprietor is a big man gone soft, his belly straining against his shirt.
 His face is flushed, his breathing heavy.
 A bottle sits open beside him, its contents half-gone.

 "You're late," Amos says, not looking up.
 His voice is slurred, his words directed at the floor.